The-Eco-Guy/kalpanaone/task2/README.md

 Tinkercad Project

 📌 Purpose:
 The objective of this task is to count from 0 to 49 using two 7-segment displays, where the counting is triggered by interrupts.
 Once the count reaches 49, the system reverses and begins counting back to 0 — creating a full 0–49–0 loop.
-An external signal (from another Arduino or system) connected to pin D2 serves as the interrupt source.
+An external signal (from another Arduino) connected to pin D2 serves as the interrupt source.

-There is no pushbutton in this task — the interrupt is externally triggered, likely by a second Arduino.
-This makes it an exercise in device-to-device communication using interrupts.

 🔗 Key Components:
 2 × Arduino Uno (one as main controller, one as interrupt generator)